Schema as Code: HCL Syntax

 Storage Engine

-attribute allows for overriding the default storage engine of the table.
-Supported by MySQL and MariaDB.
+The engine attribute allows for overriding the default storage engine of the table.
+Supported by MySQL, MariaDB and ClickHouse.

 table "users" {